mairob/Trafficsign-classification-in-TensorFlow/README.md

 <> skimage and OpenCV for python 3.5.x

 ### Note
-The .ipynb-notebook has some images included which sum up to ~7MB
+The .ipynb-notebook has some images included which sum up to a total of ~7MB